Holiday Tips to Keep Your Pets Safe

 Keep your pets routine, diet, and exercise as normal as possible to reduce the chance of stress, gastric or injury related issues.

 OH, CHRISTMAS TREE - If your pet is apt to climb or chew, make sure your tree is secure or barricaded.
 Fir tree oils can cause excessive drooling, nausea, vomiting and gastric upset.
 Pine needles are sharp and can cause irritation or puncture the mouth, esophagus, stomach, and intestinal lining.
-Be mindful of tree trimmings as well.
 Ornaments, ribbon, and tinsel can be a source of injury, choking, strangulation & poisoning.
 Stagnant tree water is a source for bacteria growth and tree water additives can be toxic.
 Electrical cords can cause small to severe shock and internal organ damage if chewed on.

 DECK THE HALLS WITH BOUGHS OF HOLLY, mistletoe, poinsettias, lilies, and other decorative plants can make pets sick or even be toxic enough to prove fatal.
-Scented candles, potpourri and scented pinecones are other items to be aware of.
+The entire lily plant, and even the water it is in, is toxic to our feline friends!
+Cats can develop severe kidney failure in less than 3 days from eating or licking any part of the plant Scented candles, potpourri and scented pinecones are other items to be aware of.
 If it smells good, it tastes good according to dogs!
 Make sure you check to see if any plants in your pets environment are a possible toxin - BEFORE THEY HAVE BEEN INGESTED! https://www.aspca.org/pet-care/animal-poison-control/toxic-and-non-toxic-plants

-CHESTNUTS ROASTING ON AN OPEN FIRE - Certain popular holiday foods can be toxic, cause vomiting, diarrhea, death, or severe pancreatitis (potential life-threatening inflammation of the pancreas) in pets.
+CHESTNUTS ROASTING ON AN OPEN FIRE - Certain popular holiday foods can be toxic, cause vomiting, diarrhea, death, or severe pancreatitis (a potential life-threatening inflammation of the pancreas) in pets.
 Sometimes it's the amount eaten and other times it is what is eaten.
 Know what foods not to share with your pet.
-Grapes, raisins, chocolate, onions, garlic, macadamia nuts, and foods containing the sweetener Xylitol (also known as Birch sugar) are a few.
-Having your pet on a good pre-emptive supplement like Healers Digestive Health Enzymes , will provide healthy gut bacteria, aide in digestion and nutrient absorption.
-However, If your pet ingests any of the above foods, call your veterinarian immediately!
+Grapes, raisins, currants, chocolate, onions, garlic, macadamia nuts, and foods containing the sweetener Xylitol (also known as Birch sugar) are a few.
+If your pet ingests any of the above foods, call your veterinarian.
 Please read our Howl-O-WEEN safety blog, it goes into specific foods and the effects of each specific toxicity in greater detail.
 There is even a handy chocolate toxicity link.: (https://www.healerspetcare.com/blogs/news/boo-ya-pet-halloween-safety-tips)

 BABY IT'S COLD OUTSIDE - Antifreeze is good for your car but it can kill your pet, even in small amounts!!!
 If your pet is vomiting, appears lethargic or drunk, get them to an emergency hospital quickly - time is key with this toxicity, even small amounts can prove fatal.
 Check for hidden treasures - honk your car horn or check underneath the hood, wheel wells and car carriage for any small animals that may be taking shelter from the cold.

-SILENT NIGHT - Make sure your pet has a quiet, safe place to get away from all the activity to reduce stress and anxiety.
-The holidays can be overwhelming and exhausting to us, and the nature of pets is to be with us.
+SILENT NIGHT - Be sure your pet has a quiet, safe place to get away from all the activity to reduce stress and anxiety.
+The holidays can be overwhelming and exhausting, and the nature of pets is to be with us.
 Pets are social creatures, but they do need some "time out" too.
-Know the signs of stress (pacing, panting, whining, and hiding are a few) and remove your pet from the activity - most won't do this on their own!
+Know the signs of stress (pacing, panting, whining, shaking, and hiding are a few) and remove your pet from the activity - most won't do this on their own!
 Provide soft music, dim lighting and a comfy bed for a wonderful sanctuary for your furbaby.
-If a little extra help is needed to calm an anxious pet, try Healers Therapeutic & Anxiety Body Wrap or CBD oil - (more on this later!)
-These two products are good to have on hand for Holiday gatherings, outings, New Years Eve, and 4th of July.
+If a little extra help is needed to calm an anxious pet, try Healers Therapeutic & Anxiety Body Wrap , it is good to have on hand for Holiday gatherings, outings, New Years Eve, and 4th of July.

-GRANDMA GOT RUN OVER BY A REINDEER -The feeling of joy during the holiday season can take a drastic turn to dread when your pet suffers from an injury or other unfortunate accident.
-This last few years, more than ever before, have brought on some unexpected circumstances that can amplify even a small incident into a much larger and more expensive event.
-Be aware and plan ahead.
+GRANDMA GOT RUN OVER BY A REINDEER -The feeling of joy during the holiday season can take a drastic turn to dread if your pet suffers from an injury or other unfortunate accident.
+Be prepared and plan ahead.
+Make sure you have the names, phone number, and address or your veterinary office and after-hours emergency posted or readily available should you need it.

-Just like human hospitals and doctors offices, animal hospitals are backed up and it can take weeks to get in for even routine care.
+Just like human hospitals and doctors offices, animal hospitals can be backed up and it can take days to weeks to get in for even routine care.
 If your pet has even a small injury, most clinics will refer you to an animal emergency hospital to be seen.
-The cost is not cheap and the waiting times are long, adding to an already stressful situation.
+The cost is not cheap and the waiting times are long, adding to an already stressful situation for both you and your pet.

 Humans can call an advice nurse or even have a teleconference with their doctors if they are seeking advice.
 Unfortunately 9 out of 10 times you will be directed to take your pet to an emergency hospital if you call for advice.